telerik/kendo-ui-core/docs/web/datetimepicker/overview.md

         });
     </script>

-DateTimePicker will set the value only if the entered datetime is valid and within the defined range.
+The DateTimePicker will set the value only if the entered datetime is valid and within the defined range.

-### Define the format
+### Define the Format

     <input id="dateTimePicker">

     <script>